jdjuan/angular2-bootcamp/README.md

 - Install [Git](https://git-scm.com/)
 - Install [Node and NPM](https://nodejs.org/en/)
 - Install [Visual Studio Code](https://code.visualstudio.com/)
-  - The editor is a matter of taste, but this one is recommended, specially if haven't tried it yet
+  - The editor is a matter of taste, but this one is recommended, especially if you haven't tried it yet
 - Setup SSH keys with you GitHub account following [these steps](https://help.github.com/articles/generating-an-ssh-key/)
   - When prompted for the **passphrase** field, leave it empty
 - Run ```npm install angular-cli -g```